SOMALILAND – The Trip

 Money.
 Somali Shillings – Somaliland uses its own SS with the largest denomination of 1000 SS.
 1 US$= about 8900 shillings.
 Currency SS of US$

 Credit cards are not accepted.
 Be sure to get a local SIM and sign up for the e-money service.
-The locals pay by mobile phone banking even very small amounts.
-Every shop or merchant has his money transfer code with big signs.
+The locals pay by mobile phone banking even in very small amounts.
+Every shop or merchant has a money transfer code with big signs.
 Even bribes are paid by phone money transfer.
 Beggars have a sign with their money transfer number.
 Or bring small US$ bills.
 Supposedly you can get US$ from ATMs, but everyone uses the local e-money.

 Exchange DJF for both Somaliland Shillings and USD is easy at Dahab Shill banks; since inflation is so high you get a huge stack of bills and convert the rest to US$ (they accept US$ in Somaliland.
 Euros must be converted to US$ at Dahab Shill Bank 50€ = US$52.